Do you procrastinate a lot as an INFJ and find it difficult to motivate yourself?

 INFJs have the ability to dream something grand and noble for humanity but we often don’t have the execution skills to support what we have dreamed of.
 It’s easier to imagine a grand vision than to actually do it.
 Therefore, most of us procrastinate and stay in the thinking mode instead of the doing mode.

-How to Get Over INFJ Procrastination and Perfectionism?
+How to Overcome INFJ Motivation and Procrastination Issues

 1. First, ask yourself, “Is this something I really want to do?”